In Exercises 3–8, find the critical value(s) and rejection region... | Channels for Pearson+

 Rejection Region

 The rejection region is the range of values for the test statistic that leads to the rejection of the null hypothesis.
-In a left-tailed test, this region is located to the left of the critical value.
-If the calculated test statistic falls within this region, it suggests that the observed data is unlikely under the null hypothesis, prompting researchers to consider alternative explanations.
+In a two-tailed test, this region is split between both tails of the distribution.
+For a significance level of α=0.05, the rejection regions are located in the extreme ends of the t-distribution, beyond the critical values determined for the test.

 Recommended video: